CPS-IT/.github/README.md

 # CPS 🧡 Open Source

-_[TYPO3] for Federal Ministeries, Governmental and Non-Governmental organisations –\
+_[TYPO3] for Federal Ministries, Governmental and Non-Governmental organisations –\
 Community engagement within the thriving heart of Berlin._

 </div>